galiacheng/oracle-forms-reports-weblogic-on-azure/ha-clusters.md

   ```

 Apply the configuration to managed server.
-- ssh to formsVM1.
+- SSH to formsVM1.
-- use `root` user
+- Use `root` user
    ```
    chown oracle:oracle /tmp/cluster.jar
    ```